 The Inter-American Development Bank (IDB) is the largest source of development financing for Latin America and the Caribbean.
 In pursuit of providing financial and technical support for infrastructure, social, and education projects, the IDB generates a wealth of knowledge, from country and sector statistics, to project documentation, research papers, online courses, and more.

 Acutely aware of the importance of providing internal personnel and external researchers relevant resources and research, the IDB created FindIt.
-FindIt is an intelligent platform that in response to search requests, contextualizes and suggests relevant information from the IDB’s universe of knowledge.
+FindIt is a semantic search platform that in response to search requests, contextualizes and suggests relevant information from the IDB’s universe of knowledge.

 However, teaching algorithms to identify relevant information involves a great deal of complexity; the connections that humans make between concepts are not easily replicated by machines!
 By leveraging Stardog to unify their internal knowledge, the IDB is now able to stay step ahead of their users and proactively offer content recommendations.

-In this article originally posted on Abierto al Público, Monica Hernandez and Kyle Strand explain how the IDB used knowledge graphs and inference to build the content recommendation engine, FindIt.
+In this article originally posted on Abierto al Público, Monica Hernandez and Kyle Strand explain how the IDB used knowledge graphs and inference to build the semantic search engine, FindIt.

 How we used Natural Language Processing to connect people with knowledge through the FindIt platform